ForgeRock/forgeops/README.md

 #
 ```

+**EXPORT**
-The `export` command is used to export configuration from a running instance (e.g., IDM) back to the `docker` staging folder.
-Note that not all
+The `export` command is used to export configuration from a running instance (e.g. IDM) back to the `docker` staging folder.
+Note that currently IDM, AM, and Amster support export functionality.

-components support export functionality (currently just IDM and amster).
+**IDM export**
+Configuration is exported to `docker/$version/idm/conf` and is a full copy of the configuration including any changes.

+**Amster export**
+Amster only runs as a Kubernetes job so there is no running deployment.
+The export command kicks of a new Amster job to export OAuth2Clients and ig-agent config from AM.
+Configuration is exported to `docker/$version/amster/config`.
+Any files that contain secrets will be exported with a hashed version of the secret.
+This needs to be removed from the exported file and the secret value updated with the commons placeholder if required.

+**AM export**
+AM configuration export works differently.
+Due to the large number of config files in file based configuration, we don't want to export all files.
+So the export identifies only the updated configuration and exports any updated files.
+These updated files are exported to `docker/$version/am/config-exported`.
+This folder is also ignored by git.

 ```bash
 # Export all configurations to the docker folder